 Refresh your Admin page to verify your new version number.
 In the Updater section of your Admin page you can see the current status and backups.
 These are backups of your old and new ownCloud installations, and do not contain your data files.
 If your update works and there are no problems you can delete the backups from this screen.

 If the update fails, then you must update manually.
-(See How to Upgrade Your ownCloud Server.)
+(See Manually upgrading.)